-LING 405 (3) Field Methods: Tools and Techniques for Gathering and Analyzing Language Data
+LING 405 (3) Field Methods

 - Being able to gather and organize data, form hypotheses and work ethically with human subjects in research are essential professional skills for any linguistic researcher.
 Work with speakers from a non-Indo-European language community to transcribe utterances, build a rudimentary dictionary and gather data for phonological and grammatical analysis.
 Involves learning some special computer tools for the creation of lexical databases, and the gathering and organizing of language data.
-Prerequisites: 12 credit hours in LING.
+Prerequisites: LING 201, 203, 204, 211.

-LING 407 (3) Discourse Analysis: Understanding the Structure of Meaning in Texts
+LING 407 (3) Discourse Analysis

-Analysis of structures and meaning beyond the sentence to how information is organized in texts.
+- Analysis of structures and meaning beyond the sentence to how information is organized in texts.
 Consideration of text genres and the study of concepts such as topic, focus, foregrounding, new and old information, etc. Exploration of techniques of narrative text discourse analysis in various languages of the world.
-Prerequisite: 12 credit hours in LING, including LING 304, 471.
+Prerequisites: LING 201, 203, 204.